dayvidwhy/dayvidwhy.github.io/_posts/2016-11-2-Software-Process.markdown

 >Why don't we just use Facebook messenger?

 ..with some just wanting to use Facebook messenger.
-I insist that Slack is a is much more appropriate environment for working on a professional project for the University.
+I insist that Slack is a much more appropriate environment for working on a professional project for the University.
 Slack’s ability to easily search for old messages, upload documents, and keep track of them is superior to other messaging platforms.

 ### Agile Processes
 There are a few courses at university that attempt to teach Agile and the concepts of Scrum to students.
 After doing courses like CSSE3002, the software process, and DECO3800/3801, final year design and build, I can safely say I am familiar with Agile.
 They even put marks towards using your Trello board consistently to operate in this manner which really pushes students to come out with these skills.